rvp6696/rvp6696/README.md

 <h1 align="center">🤝 Let's Connect!</h1>

 <p align="center">
-I'm actively seeking entry-level opportunities to contribute my skills and enthusiasm to a dynamic team.
+I'm actively seeking new opportunities to contribute my skills and enthusiasm to a dynamic team.
 If you're looking for a dedicated and fast-learning Frontend Developer, let's connect and explore how we can create amazing things together!
 </p>